microsoft/nni/docs/Tuners.md

     optimize_mode: maximize
 ```

+NNI provides a variety of easy-to-use tuner, such as 'Random Search', 'Naive Evolution', 'SMAC', 'Batch tuner', 'Grid Search', all of which can be used like 'TPE' and 'Anneal'.

-If you chose to use "Network Morphism" tuner, you can set the `config.yml` like this:
+In addition, there are some tuner that require you to give more parameters when you use them.
+For example, if you chose to use "Network Morphism" tuner, it required the classArg such as 'task', 'input_width', 'input_channel', etc. you can set the `config.yml` like this:

 ```yaml
 tuner: